 Andrew Tagg.
 Nasogastric tubes, Don't Forget the Bubbles, 2018.
 Available at:

 There are certain procedures that we all love to do.
 Some people like intubations, some like lumbar punctures.
 Pretty much nobody likes inserting nasogastric tubes.
-I’ve spent many frustrated minutes, having performed the smoothest first pass intubation, wrestling with the wiggly piece of plastic known as the nasogastric tube.
-In this blog post I’m going to refresh our knowledge of how best to put them in, and offer some advice from Simon Walsh on another way…
+I’ve spent many frustrating minutes, having performed the smoothest first-pass intubation, wrestling with the wiggly piece of plastic known as the nasogastric tube.
+In this blog post, I’m going to refresh our knowledge of how best to put them in, and offer some advice from Simon Walsh on another way…

 Why are we putting them in in the first place?

-Consider an NGT as a away of putting something in or a way of taking something out.
-Fine bore tubes are inserted as an alternative means of feeding sick or immature neonates with a poor suck/swallow reflex or those in whom oral feeding is contra-indicated (e.g. certain neurological disorders).
-In older children they may be used as an alternative means of hydration when you don’t want to use an IV.
+Consider an NGT as a way of putting something in or a way of taking something out.
+Fine bore tubes are inserted as an alternative means of feeding sick or immature neonates with a poor suck/swallow reflex or those in whom oral feeding is contraindicated (e.g. certain neurological disorders).
+In older children, they may be used as an alternative means of hydration when you don’t want to use an IV.

-They also allow the passage of insufflated air out of the stomach in intubated infants and and children.
-Neonates on nCPAP or Hi-Flow might be better served with an orogastric tube.
+They also allow the passage of insufflated air out of the stomach in intubated infants and children.
+Neonates on nCPAP or high-flow might be better served with an orogastric tube.

 What can go wrong?